siva-viswanadham1/PayrooTask/server/README.md

 # Server Apllication

 This is a backend application for Hotel Booking App, built with Node.js, Express, and MongoDB.
+## Note - use edit option then readme file looks clear

 ## Installation